Skullcap

 Traditional Usage

 Across centuries and cultures, skullcap has served as a gentle ally for calming the mind and easing tension.
-Traditional herbalists valued this plant for its reliable ability to soothe without heavy sedation, making it useful throughout the day or evening.
+Traditional herbalists valued this plant for its ability to soothe without heavy sedation.
+This made it practical for use throughout the day or evening.

 • As a nervine tonic to gently support the nervous system